 In what circumstances can a claimant receive additional compensation in the event of a successful discrimination case?

-Compensation for injury to feelings may also include "aggravated damages" where there has been a particularly serious case of discrimination in which the employer has acted in a high-handed, malicious, insulting or oppressive manner.
-A claimant may also be awarded additional damages if he or she has suffered any serious health problem as a direct result of discriminatory action.
+Compensation for injury to feelings may include "aggravated damages" where there has been a particularly serious case of discrimination in which the employer has acted in a high-handed, malicious, insulting or oppressive manner.
+A claimant may also be awarded additional damages if they have suffered any serious health problem as a direct result of discriminatory action.
 It is arguable that exemplary damages may be awarded in some cases.
 If a recommendation is made and not complied with, without reasonable justification, additional compensation can be awarded.